 This is the creamiest, silkiest vanilla keto ice cream you will ever try — all with just four ingredients; cream, eggs, low-carb sweetener and vanilla.
 That's it!

-I shared a few more flavours such as Mocha and Cherry Garcia on Instagram where you can find the full recipes, and I'll be posting them on my blog soon so stay tuned.
+I shared a few more flavours such as Mocha and Cherry Garcia on my blog and on Instagram.
+Make sure to check them out!

 So what's the secret to truly soft and creamy keto ice-cream that isn't hard as rock?
 It's called Allulose and it's possibly the best low-carb sweetener.
 It tastes and caramelizes just like sugar which means that you can finally make smooth, no gritty, no icy ice cream, Sugar-Free Marshmallows and even Keto Caramel Sauce that taste just like the real deal — all 100% keto friendly.